Debt Funds: Bigger and better?

 European real estate debt funds have matured over the past five years.
 They are getting bigger and more diverse

 The landscape for European real estate debt funds has changed over the past five years as investors have sought to diversify.
-The top five private Europe-focused funds raised this year reflect what has become a substantially larger industry and suggest a broader range of target deals for debt funds (see European real estate debt funds).
+The top five private Europe-focused funds raised this year reflect what has become a substantially larger industry and suggest a broader range of target deals for debt funds.

 Fuelling the growth are the need for higher returns in a low-interest-rate environment and disappointing fixed-income yields, and greater understanding of real estate as an asset class.